RafaelSonego/InterviewTests/README.md

   - Fork this repo
   - Fix the broken unit test
   - make sure there is adequate test coverage

-  #- and make sure all code is SOLID!!!
+  - #and make sure all code is SOLID!!!

 When finished, make a pull request against the master branch